ftlabs/Morar/README.md

 ## Acquiring an access token

 To store and retrieve data with Morar, you must first request an access token.
 You can do this by heading to the `/token/generate`.
 This path is behind S3O.
 Once authenticated, a token will be generated and displayed.
-This token must be included as a query paramater on all `/store` and `retrieve` endpoints.
+This token must be included as a query paramater on all `/store` and `/retrieve` endpoints.

 ## Storing data in Morar